1Password/for-open-source/README.md

 ### IndieWeb
 The IndieWeb community maintains [several tools and plugins](https://github.com/indieweb) for helping individuals own their online data and use their websites as a social network. https://indieweb.org

+### UNIHACK
+The UNIHACK [companion app](https://github.com/unihackhq/skilled-acolyte-backend) is an open source hackathon management app.
+Originally made for UNIHACK, the largest student run hackathon in Australia.